WCVQ

-WCVQ (107.9 FM, "Q108") is a Fort Campbell, Kentucky-licensed radio station broadcasting a hot adult contemporary format in the Clarksville-Hopkinsville broadcast area.
-The station is currently owned by Saga Communications under licensee Saga Communications of Tuckessee, LLC, and operates as part of its Five Star Media Group. and is also broadcasting on HD radio.
+WCVQ (107.9 FM, "Q108") is a radio station licensed to Fort Campbell, Kentucky, United States, broadcasting a hot adult contemporary format in the Clarksville–Hopkinsville broadcast area.
+The station is owned by Saga Communications under licensee Saga Communications of Tuckessee, LLC, and operates as part of its Five Star Media Group. and is also broadcasting on HD radio.

 WCVQ studios and offices are co-located with its sister stations in Clarksville, Montgomery County, Tennessee; all of which make up a cluster known as the 5 Star Radio Group, a unit of Saga Communications, Inc. The station's transmitter is located near the junction of US 79/SR 76 and SR 46 in eastern Stewart County just north of Indian Mound.

 History

 The station first signed on the air in 1968 as WABD-FM, which at the time was a sister station to the AM station with the same call letters.
 Under ownership by the Fort Campbell Broadcasting Company, WABD (AM 1370, now WQEZ) was a Top 40-formatted station.
 In the late 1970s, WABD-FM broadcast an album rock format, while WABD switched to oldies.

-On December 13, 1986, the station was sold to Southern Broadcasting, and changed their call letters to the current WCVQ.
+On December 13, 1986, the station was sold to Southern Broadcasting Corporation, and changed their call letters to the current WCVQ.
 The station has used the Q-108 branding ever since.
 Also in December 1986, WCVQ upgraded its signal to a 100,000 watt signal.
-Its current owner, Saga Communications, purchased the station at some point in the early 2000s.
+Its current owner, Saga Communications, purchased the station in 2000.
 The station's signal has been transmitting from their current 950 ft tower ever since.